joaonmatos/feup-els-project/LANGUAGE.md

 > To get table `X`, apply functions `rename(A, B)`, `rename(C, D)`, and `select(B, E, D)` to table
 > `Y`

+In this transform command we specify the source table and the target, and provide a array of functions which are the operations to be applied to the different tables.

 For this example the config file should follow this format: